My Experiments with AI Cheating

 - An AI pass that would answer those questions

-My tech stack for this was a little weird, but I know unity well and I don’t know other ways of deploying mobile apps well, and this definitely need to be a mobile app if it was going to sit on the phone and continuously transcribe audio.
-Web has all kinds of restrictions on their APIs and I don’t know native mobile web very well anyway.
+My tech stack for this was a little weird, but I know Unity well and I don’t know other ways of deploying native mobile apps as well, and this definitely needed to be a mobile app if it was going to sit on the phone and continuously transcribe audio.
+Web has all kinds of restrictions on its APIs and I hadn’t made a web app like this anyways.

-This was surprisingly easy to do, even in 2023.
-I ran into a few hiccups mainly around continuous audio transcription, but for an app that I wasn’t going to publish that I was directly putting onto my own Android device, I got around that by simply starting up a new audio transcription thread every time one closed.
+This was surprisingly easy to achieve, even in 2023.
+I ran into a few hiccups mainly around continuous audio transcription, but for an app I wasn’t going to publish and that I was directly putting onto my own Android device, I got around these difficulties by simply starting up a new audio transcription thread every time one closed.

 And the results were surprisingly compelling.
 Of course I was using some of the very first versions of GPT-4 and AI is still not perfect, but the main result of this was that occasionally questions were picked up that were not actually implied by the meeting audio, and occasionally real questions were missed.
 The part that I knew was going to work did indeed work incredibly well: when I simulated some fizz-buzz style questions and there were no major audio transcription issues, the second question-answering AI nailed them and was able to put a succinct script to answer the question on screen within a few seconds.